Thursday, June 22, 2017

 Why can't we just shut the door and only allow our dearest ones to enter?

 The funeral did not really allow me enough room to mourn and grieve for my Pa.
 There were so many people around; most of them someone I knew from childhood, but not all of them were offering a word of comfort.
 Some were there only to measure you and be critical of who you are.
 Some were really so tactless and mean that instead of consoling us in times of grief, they only succeeded in upsetting me, and taking me away from thoughts of my Pa.
 For instance, there was this guy, who was so rude, he said I must have been so old by now because I was already far ahead in school when he and Eve were still in Grade One.
 Of course, he was Eve's barcada.
 "Day, ikaw ba, tiguwang na jud ka kaayo karun, Day, no, kay Inday na man ka daan atong naa mi sa Grade One ni Eve?" he asked.
-Of course, I told him, Hoy, don't ever assume that just because I was in Grade Three when you were still in Grade One, I was much, much older than you?!
-We were only a year apart but I was already ahead in Grade Three because I entered school as visitor at age 5 but was good enough to pass Grade One.
-(I should have told the guy: I bet, you were still struggling to read your first alphabets at a very late age, while I only breezed through it at 5!
+Of course, I told him, Hoy, I was far ahead of you because I was very young when I entered school!
+I was a visitor at age 5 but I was good enough to pass Grade One.
+(I should have told the guy this: I bet, you were still struggling to read your first alphabets at a very late age, while I only breezed through it at 5!
 But I was not quick enough to say that!)

 Recalling it now, I realized, I was not quick enough to shoot back my killer one-liner (the way I used to) because I kept telling myself I was in my father's funeral and I had to be very careful not to make a scene with tactless and unwelcome visitors!
-There was another guy, who was already drunk, who started making some statements about the eldest daughter, because he mistook me as the youngest.
-The youngest said, ah, she's always mistaken as the youngest, which had alerted the guy.
+There was another guy, who was already drunk and started making some statements about the eldest daughter, because he mistook me for the youngest.
+But our youngest sister said, "Ah, she's always mistaken as the youngest," which immediately alerted the guy.
 I was curious what that drunkard was about to say about me before he was stopped by his companions.
 Was he going to blurt out something about my political beliefs?
 Or why I hadn't married?!

 Moments

 Things really happen so fast these days, but not really that fast, because I'm sure, I've been given sufficient signs and sufficient warnings of what lays ahead.
 On May 1, I was asked to go to Taiwan in a spur of the moment and while walking along Chino Roces with Pam before my trip, I had told Pam over and over again I had wanted to go to Butuan to visit my Pa but how can I do it?
 It's so difficult for me to do it because of something.
+Did I tell Pam I was not on speaking terms with my sister?
 Do it, she said.
 You have to do it.
-But I still can't.
+But I can't.
+I still can't.
 Why? she asked.
 Because.
 Pam said, Do it.
 I said, maybe, I should talk with my Pa in other ways, through the mind, perhaps, or through dreams because it's very difficult for me to go there, Pa, you know.
-So, on the eve of June 1 when Eve called, I had to book a ticket to Butuan to catch up with my Pa, who had been bedridden there for about eight months and people said he was waiting for me.
+So, on the eve of June 1 when Eve called, she said I would no longer make it.
+I booked a ticket to Butuan to catch up with my Pa, who had been bedridden there for about eight months and people said he was waiting for me.
 When I saw him, I could not almost recognize him.
 His face had assumed the face of my grandmother, who was so fair and pretty, and his hair has gone long and white.
 Pa, nia na si Ate, Pa, said Eve from the door.
 Did I see a flicker of recognition on his closed eyelids?

 Oh, if you only knew the weight of those final moments.